At 5.21pm on 26 September 1983, off the coast of Rhode Island, the yacht Australia II crossed the finish line to win the America’s Cup.

 The Australians started well but lost their early lead.
 Things looked grim, with Liberty increasing its lead at every mark.
 Designer Ben Lexcen couldn’t bear to watch.
 He went below on the Bond launch, Black Swan, and stared at the NYYC officials’ boat.

 Two vital differences on this leg let Australia II regain the lead.
-Her spinnaker was set and held better than Liberty, and she was able to find a few extra lifts of wind that had eluded her rival.
+The spinnaker was set and held better than Liberty, and Australia II was able to find a few extra lifts of wind.

 Once in the lead, Australia II was under ferocious attack from Liberty on the final leg.
 The American yacht tacked 45 times in attempting to regain the lead.
 At 5.21pm Australia II crossed the finish line 41 seconds ahead of Liberty.